cleopatra-itn/fair_multimodal_sentiment/README.md

 - With one type of visual feature and BERT feature: `python train/multi_mlp_2mod.py --vtype clip --ttype clip --mvsa single --ht True --bs 32 --split 1`

+## Cite
+If you find the code and paper useful, kindly give a star and cite us as below:

 ```
 @inproceedings{DBLP:conf/mir/CheemaHME21,
   author    = {Gullal S. Cheema and